The top 10 questions to ask for great parental leave feedback

 The only way to know?
 Ask.

-That’s why we created the Parental Leave Feedback Guide, a free, practical resource with five proven tools to help you gather meaningful feedback and build a better parental leave experience.
+That’s why we created the Parental Leave Feedback Guide, a free, practical resource with five proven tools to help you gather meaningful feedback and improve your parental leave experience.

 Whether you're just starting out or already have a policy in place, these 10 questions will give you powerful insights.

-These questions are pulled directly from our downloadable guide — and they’re designed to work across surveys, interviews, and working groups.
+The questions are pulled directly from our downloadable guide and are designed for use in surveys, interviews, and working groups.

 1. How satisfied are you with our current parental leave support?